-It seems like no matter where you are, what setting you work in, you have referrals and requests for screenings on your desk.
-I remember one year at school, it had to be the second week of school, when I noticed a bunch of papers in my mailbox at work.
+It seems like no matter where you are or what setting you work in, you’ll always have referrals and requests for screenings on your desk.
+I remember one year during the second week of school, I noticed a bunch of papers in my mailbox at work.
 I had already gotten my new student files so I was curious what they were.
 Did I win some contest?
 Could they be drawings from my students depicting their love of speech?
 Nope, they were requests for screenings.
 Seven to be exact.
 It was the very beginning of the school year and my teachers were like…

 After I got over the shock of all these new little friends I was about to meet, I set to work going over the forms to see what concerns the teachers had that made their speechie red flags start waving.
 Some articulation, some language, the usual mix.
-I grabbed the screenings I needed ( for a list of the screenings I use pretty much all the time scroll to the bottom of the post ) and set out to start crossing names off my list.
-Most came out average.
-Their difficulties stemming from new school year jitters than true articulation or language difficulties, but a few set off the red warning light in my head.
+I grabbed the screenings I needed (for a list of the screenings I use pretty much all the time, scroll to the bottom of the post) and set out to start crossing names off my list.
+Most came out average, their difficulties stemming more from new school year jitters than true articulation or language difficulties.
+However, a few set off the red warning light in my head.

-So what can you do if you have a student that fails their screening in all areas but you are expected to do interventions?
+So what can you do if a student fails their screening in all areas but you are expected to do interventions?

-– First, if you feel that the student has deeper, more serious underlying issues that only an evaluation can reveal let your team know and support your request the data from your screenings.
+– First, if you feel that the student has deeper, more serious underlying issues that only an evaluation can reveal let your team know.
+Support your request with the data from your screenings.

 -1) Look at their screening and identify what skill should have developed first: i.e following one step directions vs comparing/contrasting

-– 2)Choose two or three of those skills that should have developed first and ask the teacher, if improved which would benefit the child the most in the classroom.
+– 2)Choose 2-3 skills that should have developed first and ask the teacher: if improved, which would benefit the child the most in the classroom?

 – 3) Keep it simple and focus on just one goal/objective.
-Keep notes of any things that pop up during sessions such as the need for frequent repetition, benefits from visuals, etc and pass them on to the teacher.
+Keep notes of any things that pop up during sessions.
+For example, the need for frequent repetition, benefits from visuals, etc. Pass them on to the teacher.

 – 4) After your intervention time frame is up, ask for an eval again if you feel it is necessary.
 Stand your ground in a polite and professional way.
 You are the language expert.
 You spent years specializing your knowledge in this area for this reason.